GSA-TTS/identity-dev-docs/_pages/testing.md

 ## Load Testing

 Our sandbox environment is smaller than our production environment and it is shared by many of our partners.
-It has not been configured for load testing and is likely to crash. **For these reasons, our recommendation is to mock out the Login.gov portion of your load tests.** We thoroughly load test our infrastructure and can provide data on our capabilities upon request.
+It has not been configured for load testing. **For these reasons, our recommendation is to mock out the Login.gov portion of your load tests.** We thoroughly load test our infrastructure and can provide data on our capabilities upon request.

 ## Automated Testing